SEGBK/lab2/README.md

 ## Usage

-When you start the application, you are provided with a menu that lets you choose which networking protocol you would like to employ.
-If you choose TCP as a client or UDP as either client or host, you will be prompted for a connection string.
+When you start the application, you can enter a connection string or a port number.
+If you enter a port number, the application will assume the role of a TCP server.
+If you entire a connection string, the application proceeds accordingly.

 The connection string is a standard URI as defined by [RFC 3986](https://tools.ietf.org/html/rfc3986).